howard8888/workspace/README.md

 ***Q&A to help you learn this section***

 Q: Why “No path found …” on a new session?
-A: You planned before adding the predicate, run one instinct tick.
+A: You planned before adding the predicate, run one instinct step.

 Q: Why duplicate “standing” nodes?
 A: Old controller, update to guarded StandUp.trigger().